plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/docs/sheriff.md

 * Start a new thread in Slack for one of the failures
 * Investigate the failure and figure out why it happened - see the "diagnosing build failures" section below
-* Fix what went wrong
+* Fix what went wrong, remembering to file a bug to document both the failure and your fix
 * Snooze the failure, with a link to the bug if your investigation resulted in a bug